mgoren/flgbtqc/index.md

 We are currently offering monthly online worship.
 For more information, email [{{layout.clerks.email}}](mailto:{{layout.clerks.email}}).

 # Gatherings
 Mid-Winter Gathering is held over the long weekend surrounding U.S. President’s Day.
-The 2023 Midwinter Gathering will be held virtually Friday, February 17 - Monday, February 20 on the theme of, "Our Queer Hearts: Relationships, Non/monogamy, and More".
-There is NO COST to attend.
-More information and registration can be found [here](https://zoom.us/meeting/register/tJMud--qrDwoH9eC0yCvn6w_NT-UwZx73k4Q).
+The 2024 Midwinter Gathering will be held virtually Friday, February 16 - Monday, February 19.

 We will gather at the 2023 [FGC Gathering](https://www.fgcquaker.org/fgcprograms/the-gathering/) July 2rd - July 8th.
 All are welcome to attend.